 Non-Executive Lead Independent Director

-Mr Tan was first appointed a director on 1 October 2012 and last re-elected on 21 April 2023.
-He is the Chairman of the Audit Committee and is a member of both the Nominating Committee and the Remuneration Committee.
+Mr Seah was appointed to the Board on 1 February 2024 and last re-elected on 25 April 2024.
+He is currently the Chairman of the Audit Committee and a member of both the Nominating Committee and Remuneration Committee.